tkurtbond/tkurtbond.github.io/posts/2020/11/29/looking-at-the-mini-six-rpg-and-related-games.rst

   rolls to use them, which makes using them easy.
 • Attributes and Skills are connected.
-Skills default to the dice rating of their associated Attribute, so you can always use a skill, except for a very few skills.
+Skills default to the dice rating of their associated Attribute, so you can always use a skill, except for a very few exceptions.
 • Attributes and Skills are used by rolling them against set target numbers or opposing die rolls.
 • The rules for multiple actions in a round are particularly easy to use, suitable for games where the characters are competent.
-• Since the rules are short and the game mechanics relatively light it is easy to customize.
-• It can be easily customized for a particular game or genre.
+• Since the rules are short and the game mechanics relatively light it is easy to customize for a particular game or genre.
 • Since the rules (but not the settings) are Open Content you can easily base a new game on it and release it for free or sell it.
   There are several `Mini Six`-based games on DriveThruRPG.com.\
   [#games]_
-• There is a royalty-free `Mini Six Trademark License`__ that allows you to indicate that products you make are compatible with `Mini Six`.\ [#adventures]_
+• There is a royalty-free `Mini Six Trademark License`__ that allows you to indicate that products you make are compatible with `Mini Six`, and you can sell those products.
+There are a few `Mini Six` adventures\ [#adventures]_ for sale on DriveThruRPG.com.

 __ http://www.antipaladingames.com/p/license.html